ImSomeOtherGuy/OC_EFI-MSI_h410i_Pro_Wifi-i5-10400/README.md

 Some troubleshooting and manual editing may be required for software:

->A different version of macOS than Catalina.
-I doubt much configuration will be needed, but it is required, so follow this guide: https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html
+>If you want to run a different version of macOS than Catalina, I doubt much configuration will be needed, but it is required, so follow this guide: https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html

 >Because this EFI is using the Release version of Opencore and its kexts, you may need to swap everything for their debug counterparts.